There is an art to presenting data in an engaging way that keeps your audience’s attention and leaves them wanting more.

 Insights for Successful Data Presentations

-Years ago, when I made my worst presentation, I should have better understood how to present data and known that data without context does not carry the weight of a well-conveyed communication of data-fueled insight.
+Years ago, when I made my worst presentation, I wish I had known these tips for presenting data.
+I wish I had better understood that data without context or insight rarely leads to impact or action.
 With that knowledge, and a little bit of elbow grease, the presentation could have been transformed into a helpful display of meaningful missives.